Manhattanville University: Athletics

 Manhattanville is a member of NCAA Division III, competing primarily in the Skyline Conference, the United Collegiate Hockey Conference (men's & women's hockey), and the NECC (Woman's Field Hockey).
 The department has added ten teams since 2007 and currently sponsors 22 varsity sports: men's and women's basketball, cross country, hockey, indoor track, lacrosse, outdoor track, and soccer; baseball, softball, men's and women's golf, field hockey, women's volleyball and men's and women's tennis.

-Manhattanville was a charter member of the Skyline Conference, but would eventually leave to join the before leaving to join the MAC Freedom Conference in 2007.
+Manhattanville was a charter member of the Skyline Conference, but would eventually leave to join the MAC Freedom Conference in 2007.
 In May 2018, Manhattanville announced that they would leave the MAC and return to the Skyline Conference for the 2019–20 academic year.

 Publications

 The national literary magazine Graffiti is published at Manhattanville.
-In addition, MFA program at Manhattanville College publishes the literary journal, Inkwell.
+In addition, MFA program publishes the literary journal, Inkwell.
 The most recent issue was published in 2021.